-That was me before I stumbled on TrueFire online guitar lessons.
+That was me before I stumbled on TrueFire guitar lessons online.

 Why TrueFire Lesons Are The Best Online Guitar Lessons

-I’m not a professional guitarist, and I doubt I ever will be but that’s not my goal.
+I’m not a professional guitarist, and I doubt I ever will be that good but that’s not my goal.
 I’m a hobbyist who enjoys playing guitar and who wants to get better.

 I’m not looking for a total guitar make-over to turn me into the next rock star.
 I just want steady, forward progress.

 That’s the thing about learning guitar – you need to keep at it!